aseyedia/PEDSnet-Derivation-Anthro_Z/SYNOPSIS.md

 [PEDSnet::Derivation::Anthro\_Z](https://metacpan.org/pod/PEDSnet::Derivation::Anthro_Z) computes Z scores using measurement systems based on [Medical::Growth](https://metacpan.org/pod/Medical::Growth).
-Generally, one new measurement record is created for each elibible input measurement.
+Generally, one new measurement record is created for each eligible input measurement.
 Nearly all other specifics are determined by settings in [PEDSnet::Derivation::Anthro\_Z::Config](https://metacpan.org/pod/PEDSnet::Derivation::Anthro_Z::Config), or the implementation of the
 [Medical::Growth](https://metacpan.org/pod/Medical::Growth) system used.